 For many, the holiday season means getting together with family and friends.
 But as the new year approaches, consider spending some quality time with your tax adviser as well-some simple moves may save you a bundle.[i]
 We've compiled a few items below that may make 2017's tax season a bit cheerier.[ii]

 Take Your RMD

-RMD stands for “Required Minimum Distribution”—it’s the smallest annual withdrawal sum allowed for many retirees from retirement accounts like 401(k)s or traditional (i.e., tax-deferred) IRAs.iii Distributions generally must begin no later than the end of the first quarter of the year after you turn 70 ½—so, for example, if you hit that milestone in 2016, you must take that first required distribution by April 1, 2017.
+RMD stands for "Required Minimum Distribution"-it's the smallest sum many retirees are allowed to withdraw annually from retirement accounts like a 401(k) or traditional (i.e., tax-deferred) IRA.[iii]
+Distributions generally must begin early in the year after you turn 70 ½-so, for example, if you hit that milestone in 2016, you must take that first required distribution by April 1, 2017.
 Afterwards, the RMD deadline becomes December 31.
-(Waiting until the April deadline, though, will require you to take two RMDs in calendar year 2017, as no such delay opportunity applies in year two or beyond.)
+(Waiting until the April deadline, though, will require you to take two RMDs in calendar year 2017, as no such delay applies in year two or beyond.)

 The RMD amount will vary based on your age and savings, and if you have multiple accounts, each one will have an RMD.
 You can combine the accounts for simplicity if you like, but we recommend telling your adviser if you do so.

 The IRS installed this rule to ensure they will get a slice of your assets someday, and if you don't act, they will ding you.
 Failing to take the full RMD amount by the relevant deadline risks tax penalties of up to 50% on whatever you didn't take.

 Contribute to Tax-Deferred Accounts